alphagov/publishing-api/doc/publishing-api-syntactic-usage.md

 ### Required request params:
   - `content_id` the primary identifier for the content associated with the requested link set.
   - `link_type` the type of link between the documents
-  - `fields[]` an array of fields that are validated against `DraftContentItem` column fields.
+  - `fields[]` an array of fields that are validated against `ContentItem` column fields.
 Any invalid requested field will raise a `400`.